bright/new-www/content/blog/navigating-kotlin-module-naming-conflicts-in-android-gradle-projects.md

 Recently, through [discussions on relevant issue trackers](https://youtrack.jetbrains.com/issue/KT-9770/Allow-to-exclude-.kotlinclass-.kotlinmodule-other-.kotlin-files-from-packaging-to-android-APK) involving folks from Google and JetBrains, we learned something crucial: **the Android Gradle Plugin (AGP) now defaults to excluding `.kotlin_module` files during packaging.**

-The rationale seems to be that Kotlin isn't currently utilizing these files in the Android context, and their future necessity is uncertain.
+The rationale seems to be that Kotlin isn't currently utilizing these files, and their future necessity is uncertain.
 This effectively means the original naming collision problem *doesn't currently exist*.

 However, there's a catch: if Kotlin *does* start relying on these files in the future, and AGP consequently stops excluding them, the original collision problem could reappear for everyone who isn't prefixing their modules.